simon-ritchie/apysc/docs_src/source/graphics_line_color.md

 # Graphics line_color interface

-This page will explain the `Graphics` class `line_color` property interface.
+This page explains the `Graphics` class `line_color` property interface.

 ## What interface is this?

-The `line_color` property interface will update or get the instance's line color.
+The `line_color` property interface updates or get the instance's line color.

 ## Basic usage

-The getter or setter interface will be (or require) the `String` hex color code value.
+The getter or setter interface becomes (or requires) the `String` hex color code value.

-The following example will change the line color (from cyan to magenta, and magenta to cyan) when you click the rectangle:
+The following example changes the line color (from cyan to magenta and magenta to cyan) when you click the rectangle:

 ```py
 # runnable